The solution to the "Einstein-Podolsky-Rosen paradox": Abstract

 \section{Abstract}

 In 1935, Albert Einstein, Boris Podolsky, and Nathan Rosen (`EPR') reported on a thought experiment that they believed showed that quantum theory provided an incomplete description of reality.
-Today it is known that quantum theory is both complete and correct.
-The EPR thought experiment, while also correct, had no natural physical explanation until now and has since been considered a paradox.
-Here I solve the paradox.
-I do not refer to any interpretation of quantum theory but present a simple thought experiment and show that EPR's seemingly logical statement on which they base their conclusion is false.
-I show that with corrected logic, the EPR thought experiment supports the opposite, namely the non-existence of `local realism'.
-I also show that EPR experiments are a direct consequence of the existence of true randomness and the conservation of energy.
-I see my work as an important building block in finally making quantum physics understandable.
+Today we know that quantum theory is a complete and correct description of Nature (in flat space-time).
+The EPR thought experiment is predicted by quantum theory and has since been experimentally confirmed.
+However, EPR experiments have no physical pictorial explanation, and are considered part of a ``paradox''.
+Here I resolve the ``paradox''.
+I show independently of any interpretation of quantum theory that EPR (thought) experiments are a direct and compelling consequence of the existence of true randomness and the conservation of energy.
+It becomes obvious why EPR (thought) experiments allow for the precise prediction of truly random measurement values.
+Local hidden variables are not motivated.